dart_periphery 0.9.18 copy "dart_periphery: ^0.9.18" to clipboard

 interface access in userspace Linux. c-periphery simplifies and consolidates the native Linux APIs to these interfaces. c-periphery is useful in embedded Linux environments (including Raspberry Pi, BeagleBone, etc. platforms) for interfacing with external peripherals. c-periphery is re-entrant, has no dependencies outside the standard C library and Linux, compiles into a static library for easy integration with other projects, and is MIT licensed

 dart_periphery binds the c-periphery library with the help of the dart:ffi mechanism.
 Nevertheless, dart_periphery tries to be close as possible to the original library.
-See following documentation.
+See the following documentation.
 Thanks to Vanya Sergeev for his great job!

 πŸ€” Why c-periphery? #

-The number of GPIO libraries/interfaces is is shrinking:
+The number of GPIO libraries/interfaces is shrinking:

 dart_periphery